keiran-rowell/keiran-rowell.github.io/_posts/2023-04-12-compchem-methods-basics.md

 A schematic of the "rungs" of accuracy in the conceptual "Jacob's ladder" organisation system of density functional methods.
 The qouted accuracy of each rung comes from a review by Goerigk & Grimme on density functional methods.
 Schematic of Jacob's ladder modified from: Robert Fludd, *Utriusque Cosmi*, **1671**, illustrated by Johann Theodor de Bry, Oppenheim and Frankfort.
 {:.figcaption}

-Local denistry approximation (LDA) functionals use only the local electron density ($$\rho$$), generalised gradient approximation (GGA) functionals incorporate the electron density gradient ($$\nabla\rho$$), and meta-GGA functionals incorporate the second derivative or kinetic energy of the electron density ($$\nabla^2\rho$$).
+Local density approximation (LDA) functionals use only the local electron density ($$\rho$$), generalised gradient approximation (GGA) functionals incorporate the electron density gradient ($$\nabla\rho$$), and meta-GGA functionals incorporate the second derivative or kinetic energy of the electron density ($$\nabla^2\rho$$).
 Improved accuracy relative to pure DFT functionals can be achieved by mixing in a component of a wavefunction method.
 When HF exchange is incorporated into DFT it is known as a "hybrid" method, and addition of a perturbative MP2-like correction yields a "double-hybrid" method.
 The RI approximation can be used for the MP2-like correction in double-hybrid methods.
 DFT methods, being formulated upon local electron densities, do not properly capture dispersion interactions and so are frequently combined with empirical dispersion corrections.

 #### Global hybrid functionals
 Pure DFT functionals suffer from self-interaction error (SIE), where the Coulomb repulsion of an electron with itself is non-zero due to the form of the exchange functional.
 The Slater determinant adopted for the HF exchange energy ($$E_{x}^{\mathrm{HF}}$$) exactly cancels SIE, and so SIE is lessened in hybrid functionals.
 Global hybrid (GH) functionals use a set fraction of HF exchange and have the form: